TheRacetrack/racetrack/docs/development/plugins-job-types.md

 We want to provide job types with this plugin, so let's implement `fatman_job_types` method.
 It defines what's the name of our new job type (`'rust'`).
-Also it has the reference to the base image and the dockerfile template path we created earlier.
+Also it has the reference to the base Dockerfile path and the dockerfile template path we created earlier.
-Base image will be pulled from the registry, while the fatman template will be loaded from the plugin directory.

 ```python
 from typing import Dict, Tuple